arena-ai/arena/backend/NOTE.md

 ## The backend is pushed to github container registry (ghcr.io)

-The backend is pushed to ghcr.io, see in `.github/workflows/publish-backend-docker-image.yml`
+The backend image is built and pushed to ghcr.io, see in `.github/workflows/publish-backend-docker-image.yml`.